 I AM OPEN TO POTENTIAL TRUTHS FROM ALL RELIGIONS

-I believe that “God” is found in every living thing from the universe and the stars that fill it, to the mountains and trees on them, to the animals and the fish, to you and me.
+I believe that “God”and “Goddess” is found in every living thing from the universe and the stars that fill it, to the mountains and trees on them, to the animals and the fish, to you and me.
 I believe when people pass away, their spirit and consciousness lives on.

 I believe we are all connected — every human being on this planet.
 I believe we have spirit guides and guardian angels to help us on our journey, if we want them to.
 How do I know this for sure?
 I don’t.
-And, unlike dogmatic religion, I don’t expect others to believe what I do, either.
+And, unlike dogmatic organized religion, I don’t expect others to believe the things that I believe, either.

 My short time in organized religion taught me a lot because it made me realize that I don’t need to have anyone instruct me on how to be a good person or how to live a good life.
 I am a good person and I am living a good life.
 I wasn’t born a sinner!
 I was born good, and I am still good.
 I make choices based on what gives me joy and what fulfills me and how can I help others with my presence in their lives.
 The church tries to create a rigid mono-identity for its followers and it loves to pit people against each other.

 I create my own identity and it is multi-faceted and unique.

 I had formed a strong self-identity at a young age, yet, still, something was amiss.
 When I got older, though, I came to the conclusion that my own misplaced anxieties and stresses were inherited genetically because I saw them on the side of my family who had Native American ancestry.
 But I had no proof of my theory other than observation.

 After I graduated from UC Berkeley, I worked in the dog-eat-dog world of politics before realizing I’m not a politician.
 I’m a political activist, and I learned that politicians and activists are not cut from the same cloth; they are polar opposites.